 ‘Mahashivratri’ is observed on the 13th day of ‘Krishna Paksha’ or the waning moon phase in the Hindu Lunar calendar month of ‘Phalgun’.
 A popular legend says that once when the whole universe was created, Goddess Parvathi asked Lord Shiva about his favorite day of all.
 Shiva replied that he is particularly fond of the 13th night of the waning moon phase in the month of ‘Phalgun’.
-The grapevine spread all over the creation, when Goddess Parvathi shared the fact with her friends and from then disciples of Shiva observed fast and ceremonies on this auspicious day to please their deity.
+The grapevine spread all over the creation when Goddess Parvathi shared the fact with her friends and then onwards the disciples of Shiva observed fast and ceremonies on this auspicious day to please their deity.

 Many legends and folklores have been associated with Mahashivaratri and the most popular among those is the legend of Gurudruha - the Hunter.
 The legend says once Gurudruha, a 'Bheel' (forest inhabitant) was out hunting in the forest.
 He wandered through the forest in search of his prey, but couldn’t find one until night.

 Terrified by the thought of predators he took refuge on top of a Bael tree, near a water hole.
 Three preys came in his range, but all of them pleaded him to leave them for some time and promised to return back once they had fulfilled their commitments.
 The kindhearted hunter granted all of them their last wishes but was concerned about his own family who was awaiting him back home for food.

 Unknowingly he fasted all night and was aimlessly plucking leaves and dropping them below.
 A Shivlinga was placed beneath the tree and the leaves were falling on it.
 As time went by, he started weeping, thinking about his hungry family and his tears cleansed the Shivlinga.